-When you determine the time you should spend focused on a task, you are actually more likely to focus on said task.
+When you determine the exact time you should spend focused on a task, you are actually more likely to truly focus on said task.

-You’ll be able to differentiate between the time you should spend working and the time you should be on a break, and act accordingly.
+differentiate between the time you should spend working and the time you should be on a break.
+Therefore, you act accordingly.

-So, when you start a working session, you’ll know this is the time you should focus solely on your work.
-You shouldn’t let anyone distract you, or procrastinate.
+So, whenever you start a working session, you’ll know this is the time you should focus solely on your work.

-But, when you hear the timer alarm sound, you’ll know you can rest for a short while.
+However, try not to let anyone distract you.
+Only after you hear the timer alarm sound you can give in to distractions or just rest for a short while.

 Tracking your time at regular intervals will help you create better estimates.

-After a while, you may notice that it takes you more than 25 minutes to finish one type of tasks, and less than 25 minutes to finish another type of tasks.
+After a while, you may notice that it takes you more than 25 minutes to finish one type of task, and less than 25 minutes to finish another type of task.
 This revelation will help you parse your tasks better in the future, by maybe assigning two Pomodoros for the first type of tasks and grouping a few smaller tasks into one Pomodoro.

 At the end of the day, you’ll know the number of Pomodoros you can finish during your work hours, and you’ll be able to create better time estimates for your clients.

-For example, you finish 8 tasks within 16 Pomodoros and notice you’ll need to work for 16 more Pomodoros to finish the project.
-But, you see that the estimated budget for the time you’re going to spend on the project won’t be enough to cover expenses and ensure you make enough profit.
+Let’s say you finished 8 tasks within 16 Pomodoros and noticed you’ll need to work for 16 more Pomodoros to finish the project.
+But, you’ve seen that the estimated budget for the time you were going to spend on the project would not be enough to cover expenses and ensure you made enough profit.

-As you’ll know it will take 16 more Pomodoros, or about 7 hours, to finish a project, you’ll know to contact the client to revise the budget, and increase your hourly rate in the future for that type of projects.
+As you’ll know it will take 16 more Pomodoros, or about 7 hours, to finish a project, you’ll know to contact the client to revise the budget and increase your hourly rate in the future for that type of project.